Shell enters Australia power industry with $419 million bid for ERM Power

 Shell, which was advised by UBS, said Australia is one of the core markets for its new 'Emerging Power' theme, focused on strong growth in renewables to complement traditional fuels.

+The ERM acquisition fits well with Shell's recent takeover of German solar battery maker sonnen, which has a presence in Australia, giving Shell a small foothold in selling to households alongside ERM's big business customers.

+The power business will also give Shell another product to sell to its long established big fuel customers, like miners.

-ERM Chief Executive Jon Stretch said it was not clear if he would stay on if the takeover went ahead, but said there was little overlap with Shell's existing business in Australia, so he expected most of ERM's staff would remain with the business.
+ERM Chief Executive Jon Stretch said there was little overlap with Shell's existing business in Australia, so he expected most of ERM's staff would remain with the business.

 "It's clear that there's little in the way of overlap and cost synergies and the focus will be on combining for growth opportunities," he told reporters on a conference call.